-Accidents On Inland Waters Lawyers in Birmingham
+Accidents On Inland Waters Lawyers

-Alabama Marine Accident Lawyers Representing Victims of Boating Accidents in Jefferson County and Throughout Alabama and the Southeast States
+Alabama Marine Accident Lawyers Representing Victims of Boating Accidents

-At the Alabama law firm of Johnstone Carroll, LLC, our lawyers provide knowledgeable representation after an accident, illness or injury sidelines seamen working on inland waters.
+At the Alabama law firm of Johnstone Carroll, LLC, our lawyers provide knowledgeable representation after an accident, illness, or injury sidelines seamen working on inland waters.
 If you work on a barge, casino boat, push boat, tugboat, paddle-wheeler tour boat or any other type of vessel on the inland waterways of Alabama, you may be entitled to maritime legal remedies under the Jones Act, maintenance and cure, and the warranty of seaworthiness if you are injured or become sick.
 This law provides for compensation for pain and suffering if the vessel owner is negligent, and for maintenance and cure, whether or not the vessel owner is negligent.

 There are many navigable waterways in Alabama and the southeastern part of the United States.
 Alabama examples include the Tennessee River, Black Warrior River, Tombigbee River, Alabama River, Chattahoochee River, and the Mobile River.
 It also contains numerous ports at places like Huntsville, Florence, Mobile, Montgomery, Birmingham, Tuscaloosa, Demopolis, Selma, and Guntersville.
 If you are injured while working as a seaman in one of these places, your claim for compensation may be a maritime claim.

-Alabama Law Firm Seeking Maximum Compensation For Injured Seamen
+Law Firm Seeking Maximum Compensation For Injured Seamen

 At Johnstone Carroll, LLC, our lawyers help injured seamen who sustained injury or contracted an illness while working on one of the navigable waterways of Alabama and elsewhere in the southeastern United States.
 We make sure they obtain all the compensation to which they are entitled under the Jones Act and other applicable laws and doctrines.
 Examples of compensation available include pain and suffering, lost wages, medical expenses, and other costs associated with an injury.